rmunate/SpellNumber/README.md

 - [Olsza](https://github.com/olsza) (Polish Language)

 ## License

-This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/).
+This project is under the [MIT License](https://choosealicense.com/licenses/mit/).

+🌟 Support My Projects! 🚀

+Make any contributions you see fit; the code is entirely yours.
+Together, we can do amazing things and improve the world of development.
+Your support is invaluable. ✨

+If you have ideas, suggestions, or just want to collaborate, we are open to everything!
+Join our community and be part of our journey to success! 🌐👩‍💻👨‍💻